Jammicus/Miscellaneous/Book_Summaries/TheCleanCoder.md

 ### Do No Harm To Structure

 * The fundamental assumption underlying all software projects is that software is easy to change.
-* If you violate this by creating inflexible code, you rbeak the model that the industry is based on
+* If you violate this by creating inflexible code, you break the model that the industry is based on
 * You should be able to make changes without high costs
 * **Always check in a module cleaner than when you checked it out.
-Always make some random act of kindness to the coe whever you see it**
+Always make some random act of kindness to the code whoever you see it**
-* If you have a utomated suite of tests that cover virtually 100% of the code, and if that suite of tests can be executed quickly, you will not fear making changes
+* If you have a automated suite of tests that cover virtually 100% of the code, and if that suite of tests can be executed quickly, you will not fear making changes

 ### Work Ethic

 * Your career is your responsibility.
-* Never fall into the trap of thinking that it is your employers responsbility
+* Never fall into the trap of thinking that it is your employers responsibility
-* Its not your employers responsiblity to give you the time you need ot learn
+* Its not your employers responsibility to give you the time you need to learn
 * You should plan to work 60 hours a week - 40 for your employer, and 20 for you (Thats around 3 extra hours a day just for you)

 ### Know Your Field

 * How much do you know about your field?
-* The following is the minimal list any software devleoper should know:
+* The following is the minimal list any software developer should know:
 	* Design patterns - Describe all 24 and have knowing knowledge of many of them
 	* Design principles - know all the SOLID principles and good understanding of the component principles
-	* Methods - Understanding of XP, Scrum, Kanban, Waterfall, Strucutred Analysis and structured design
+	* Methods - Understanding of XP, Scrum, Kanban, Waterfall, Structured Analysis and structured design
-	* Disciplines - Practice the following: TDD, Object - oriented deisgn, structured programming, continuous integration, and pair programming
+	* Disciplines - Practice the following: TDD, Object - oriented design, structured programming, continuous integration, and pair programming
-	* Artifacts - how to use UML, DFDs, Structure Charts, Petrinets, state transition diagrams andtables, flow charts and decision tables
+	* Artifacts - how to use UML, DFDs, Structure Charts, state transition diagrams and tables, flow charts and decision tables

-### Contnuous Learning
+### Continuous Learning

-* Would you visit a doctor who does not keep current with medical hournals?
+* Would you visit a doctor who does not keep current with medical journals?
 * Read books, articles, blogs, tweets
-* G to conferences, usergroups
+* Go to conferences, user groups
 * Learn new languages

 ### Practice

 * Professionals practice
 * True professionals work hard to keep their skills sharp and ready
 * Practice using Katas.
 * Try to aim to do one or two katas each day (More on practicing later)
 * Think of them as a ten minute warm up and 10 minute warm down each day